ericcornelissen/shescape/CONTRIBUTING.md

 #### File Documentation

-The documentation of a source file (excluding `index.js` at the root) or test file should follow the following guidelines:
+The documentation of a source file (excluding `src/modules/index.js`) or test file should follow the following guidelines:

 - `@overview`: Should describe the contents of the file.
 Must be written in the